-On his ethnobotanical expeditions to South America (Mexico, Colombia, Brazil) he discovered the shamanic and therapeutic use of psychoactive medicines.
-His current research aims at providing insight into the neurobiology of consciousness and the potential of psychedelics such as ketamine, psilocybin, ayahuasca, and 5-MeO-DMT for psychotherapeutic transformation and personal development.
-Together with Prof. Franz Vollenweider and Zen teacher Vanja Palmers, he recently conducted a psilocybin neuroimaging study with long-term meditators in a meditation retreat setting to explore the potential of psilocybin to facilitate mystical experiences, psychospiritual well-being and a deeper understanding of the neurobiology of expanded states of self.
+On his ethnobotanical expeditions to Mexico, Colombia and Brazil he explored the traditional use of psychoactive plants in indigenous rituals.
+Together with Prof. Franz Vollenweider and Zen teacher Vanja Palmers, he recently conducted a psilocybin neuroimaging study with long-term meditators in a meditation retreat setting to explore the potential of psilocybin to facilitate transformational experiences, psychospiritual well-being and a deeper understanding of the neurobiology of expanded states of self.

 He is current member of the Swiss Society for Psycholytic Therapy (SÄPT) and former scholar of the Swiss Study Foundation and received the Young Investigators Award from the Swiss Society of Biological Psychiatry (2013).